 © wk1003mike / Shutterstock.com

 Banish them once and for all by trading in your drive to work for a happier, healthier commute on two wheels.
 Try out your new route on the weekend to get used to the roads and intersections before navigating through rush hour traffic.
 Set yourself some achievable challenges.
-Sign up for a bike race event that scares you just enough to join a weekend cycling club.
+Sign up for Bikemap Premium, join a weekend cycling club or do like me and train towards a bike race event that scares you just enough to keep at it.
 It’s always more fun to work towards your training goals together!